Finding a Top Financial Advisor Firm in Rhode Island

 - Option writing, including covered options, uncovered options or spreading strategies

 Daniel Corrigan founded Corrigan Financial in 1989.
-Located in Middleton, it is a large office with 12 advisors.
-They include nine certified public accountants (CPAs), six personal financial specialists (PFSes), five certified financial planners (CFPs) and three chartered institute of management accountants (CIMAs).
+Located in Middleton, the firm's team includes seven certified public accountants (CPAs), four certified financial planners (CFPs) and three chartered institute of management accountants (CIMAs).
 (Advisors may have multiple professional accreditations.)

 The firm manages more than $735.9 million in assets.
-Most accounts are discretionary (only three out of 1018 are non-discretionary).
+Most accounts are discretionary.
 The vast majority of Corrigan Financial’s client base is non-high-net-worth individuals (12 are high net worth).
 The firm also serves high-net-worth individuals, trusts, charitable organizations and retirement plans.
 There is no minimum investment required to open an account.

 Corrigan Financial Background

 The firm has come full circle since its 1989 founding.
 It was sold to BankNewport to 1997, and then a group of employees acquired it in 2005.
 Daniel Corrigan is again at the helm as president.
 He and four other employees, all currently working there, own the practice.

 Corrigan Financial provides personal financial planning, investment management, estate planning and tax planning and preparation.

 Corrigan Financial Investment Strategy

 Believing markets to be efficient, the practice focuses on portfolio design, allocating capital to asset classes that move independently of each other.
 It invests primarily in mutual funds, exchange-traded funds and separately managed accounts.